dlt-science/science-notes/blogs/SDE/ScamDetec.md

-# Scam Detection on Ethereum
+# The Detection of Scams on the Ethereum Blockchain

 <!-- ![Academic Insight](images/AI.svg) -->
 <ins>**Academic Insight**</ins>